-I think one of the most amazing things I’ve experienced while working at Stark Bro’s is the environment of “growing your own”.
-I’m the daughter/granddaughter/great-granddaughter of growers and farmers, but for some reason, suburbia in the 1980′s & 1990′s didn’t offer much in the way of continuing the tradition.
+I’m the daughter, granddaughter, and great-granddaughter of growers and farmers, but for some reason, suburbia in the 1980′s & 1990′s didn’t offer much in the way of continuing the tradition.
 To her credit, my mother tried.
 I read books on 4-square gardening, I helped plant flowers and tomatoes almost every year; when I was really little, I remember a strawberry patch next to our house, with asparagus, broccoli, cauliflower, potatoes, herbs, and a grand attempt at corn out back.
 But, once I hit high school (no, middle school, really…), I was pursuing interests that didn’t leave much dirt on my hands.

 Three years ago, I started working for Stark Bro’s Nurseries & Orchards Co.
 To my pleasant surprise, when asked about “the new job,” most folks my parents’ age and older knew exactly who I worked for!
 Stark Bro’s has been around for nearly 200 years.
 If I recall my research correctly, it’s one of the oldest businesses in the United States of America.
 Back in the day, when your life was how you lived — every single day — Stark Bro’s was a small orchard company that grew their own fruit trees.
 The Stark brothers propagated these trees and shared their love for “growing your own” with neighbors around Louisiana, Missouri.
 That love spread nation-wide over the past two centuries, and today the company grows all sorts of berry plants and garden plants in addition to many fruit trees and nut trees.